diogo4256/mlops_group_17/reports/README.md

 In our experiments, Docker played a pivotal role in creating containerized environments for consistent and reproducible execution.
 We crafted distinct Docker images tailored for training, inference, and deployment stages.
 To illustrate, running the training Docker image could be initiated with a command like:

-docker run trainer:latest --lr 1e-3 --batch_size 64
+docker run trainer:latest

 Each Docker image encapsulates the necessary dependencies, libraries, and configurations, ensuring uniformity across various stages of the project.
-For an in-depth look at our Docker setup, you can refer to our [Dockerfile]().
+For an in-depth look at our Docker setup, you can refer to our [Dockerfile](../dockerfiles/train_model.dockerfile).
 This file delineates the steps involved in building the Docker image, showcasing how we encapsulated the environment to facilitate seamless and reproducible experimentation and deployment.

 ### Question 16